Teide National Park

 Teide National Park (Parque nacional del Teide, /es/) is a national park located in Tenerife, Canary Islands, Spain.

 The national park is centered on Mount Teide, the highest mountain of Spain (3,718 meters high) in addition, the highest volcano in the Atlantic Ocean islands and the third highest volcano in the world from its base in the ocean floor (7.500 meters high).
 Pico Viejo, also included within the national park limits, is the second highest volcano in the Canary Islands with its 3,135 m peak.
 Mount Teide and Pico Viejo are the only two peaks in the Canary islands rising above the 3,000 m level.

 The park has an area of 18,990 hectares located in the municipality of La Orotava.
 It was named a World Heritage Site by UNESCO on June 28, 2007.
 Since the end of 2007, it has also been one of the 12 Treasures of Spain.
 On a ridge, to the east of Teide, are the telescopes of the Observatorio del Teide.

 Teide is the most-visited national park in Spain. with some 3 million visitors yearly.
 In 2016, Teide received 4,079,823 visitors, reaching a historical record.
-In 2023, Teide saw 4,463,281 visitors.
+In 2023, Teide saw 4,463,281 visitors, being one of the most visited national parks in the world.

 There are morning and afternoon coach trips through the park, departing from selected areas in the south of Tenerife's tourist towns.
 Access to the peak requires a free permit that needs to be booked in advance.